* MostAnnoyingSound: '''[[https://www.youtube.com/watch?v=MPmX_sAPFdI YOU FAIL.]]''' Expect to hear it ''a lot''.

 ** While Ballistix as a whole is infuriating, N. Ballism takes the cake.
 There are two gimmicks: Magnet powerups that repel the ball and N. Gin apearing and firing balls in a counterclockwise direction.
 Considering how the computer players [[TheComputerIsACheatingBastard can easily get the magnets]], the level becomes the hardest Ballistix level, even more than the next one.

 ** The crystal challenges for it and the next one (Sky Balls) are very close in difficulty, though.
 In N. Ballism's crystal challenge, N. Gin will ''only attack your goal.''
 This is somewhat alleviated by him shooting the balls in the same location every time and having bigger gaps between each shot, but still.
 Sky Balls could possibly be even worse.
 There are red balls that randomly show up this time, and they will kill you in one hit.
+That doesn't mean you wait a few seconds to spawn again; it means you fail on the spot.
 Of course, [[RulesAreForHumans the AI can kick these all day]] without any issue.
-If they go through your goal, they don't count off; however, what really makes this a pain is that sometimes the regular balls will, completely randomly, turn red when a computer kicks one, and in many cases you will have no time to react.
+If they go through your goal, they don't count off; however, what really makes this a pain is that sometimes the regular balls will, completely randomly, turn red when a computer kicks one, and in many cases, you will have no time to react.
 Have fun!